ORT Moscow Technology School, Gymnasium # 1540

 |Name of School||ORT Moscow Technology School, Gymnasium # 1540|

-Alongside the general education provided according with the Russian Federation National Curriculum and Moscow Regional Curriculum, the school also specializes in two advanced tracks of study: Jewish education and technology education.
-Curricula for these tracks make use of modern computer technology, interdisciplinary study and project-based learning.
+Alongside the general education provided according with the Russian Federation National Curriculum and Moscow Regional Curriculum, the school also specializes in two advanced tracks of study: Jewish education and technology (engineering) education.
+The learning process is supported by the efficient use of modern computer technology, interdisciplinary study and project-based learning.

 Hebrew is taught to students from the 1st to the 4th grades according to Tal AM program for 3 hours per week within the framework of the Jewish lifecycle course.